MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 People in either of two roles can work on programs:

 * Analysts can help identify groups and opportunities for change.
-* Program managers can design and track programs that are underway and examine programs that have completed.
+* Program Managers can design and track programs that are underway and examine programs that have completed.

 ## Workflow phases, pages, and roles